 Every audience loves a thoughtful speaker

-I believe that the master of the pause is Barack Obama who also happens to be one of my personal favourite speakers.
+I believe that the master of the pause is Barack Obama.
 Watch the impact he makes on his audience in his address to the United Nations General Assembly in 2014.
-As you watch the video notice in his short but powerful opening how he paused four times for 2 or 3 seconds each time.
+As you watch the video, notice in his short but powerful opening how he paused four times for 2 or 3 seconds each time.

 9. They give life to PowerPoint